konigra99/sap-x-btcpayserver/README.md

 1. Setup a btcpayserver instance (https://btcpayserver.org/) This is a free and open source payment processor software - no third party involved!
    - btcpayserver comes with a bitcoin fullnode, a lightning node and a Store

-2. Configure your btcpayserver and make it reachable via the internet Configure the following list:
+2. Configure your btcpayserver and make it reachable via the internet.
+   Configure the following list:
    - a Store on your btcpayserver (this is important for the API calls)
    - a bitcoin wallet